"Bibi" Netanyahu was disgusted.

 Unlike the Iraqi nuclear reactor and the Syrian reactor Israel bombed in 1981 and 2007, Iran has many more nuclear facilities, spread over a far larger country, farther away and better defended.

 And given the public threats by Israel and test runs by the IAF as far as Gibraltar, no attack on Iran will come as a total surprise.
+There would be losses of planes and pilots.

 What would be the results?